 This main site runs a host of Freecycle groups around the country, matching people wanting to get rid of stuff with those who might be able to use it.
 After finding a group near you, you can browse and post any ‘wanted’ or ‘offered’ items.

 Just search for whatever it is you need, filtering by category and geographic location.

 For swapping clothes.
 The site gives all the advice you need to set up your own clothes-swapping (or “swishing”) event, in five handy stages.

 If your books are gathering dust on the shelf, this site can help you swap them.
 Register, make a list of your unwanted books, and add the books you want to your ‘wishlist’.
 When another member has a book on your wishlist up for grabs, ReadItSwapIt will send you a notification.

 Alternatively, if you don’t fancy swapping online, you could always organise your own swap shop with your friends and family.

-There are a number of sites that help organise this service, includingHomeExchange, HomeforExchange and Intervac.
 With Intervac, you pay a one-off membership fee to become part of a community of home-swappers.
 This ensures that all members are serious about the concept and will look after your home the way they expect you to look after theirs.